 This is where a few intelligent questions arise.
 Like: How long have you had the bike?
 How many miles have you done on it?
 Have you worked on the bike?

-Have a look for the tell signs of bodgy mechanics, like silicone gasket goo around engine joins, burred screws, cracked engine cases, wired up bits etc.
+Have a look for the tell signs of dodgy mechanics, like silicone gasket goo around engine joins, burred screws, cracked engine cases, wired-up bits, etc.

 Where You Can Get Parts

 Finally, there are some really good sites on eBay supplying new parts for old Japanese bikes at very reasonable prices.
 I have had no trouble getting parts for my 1973 Honda MT250 Elsinore (a very nice simple classic bike that was a revolution when released).
 Same for my 1973 Honda XL100, another classic, reliable bike.
 I have very easily rewired the bikes and found flasher cans, indicators, brake switches, mirrors, side plastics, decals, cables, and speedos all cheaply on eBay from all over the world.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.